mendix/docs/content/en/docs/refguide/java-programming/java-version-migration.md

 ## 2 From Java 11 to 17

-The following changes in behavior have been noticed when migrating from Java version 11 to Java versions 17.
+The following changes in behavior have been noticed when migrating from Java version 11 to Java version 17.

 ### 2.1 Changes in Date Formatting When Locale Is Dutch {#date-locale-dutch}